Impossible Aerospace’s US-1 used in ‘homeless outreach’ drone program

 The DJI Mavic 2 Enterprise is used by the Chula Vista police department as part of DJI’s Disaster Relief Program.

-Impossible Aerospace's Us-1 Used In ‘Homeless Outreach' Drone Program 1
+Impossible Aerospace'S Us-1 Used In ‘Homeless Outreach’ Drone Program 1

-Impossible Aerospace's Us-1 Used In ‘Homeless Outreach' Drone Program 2
+Impossible Aerospace'S Us-1 Used In ‘Homeless Outreach’ Drone Program 2

 What do you think about police departments using drones to help in the fight against the coronavirus?
 Does it worry you that drones might become a staple in every police officer’s toolbox?
 Or do you see the drones as a great tool to keep more people safe?
 Let us know what you think in the comments below.

-Impossible Aerospace's Us-1 Used In ‘Homeless Outreach' Drone Program 3
+Impossible Aerospace'S Us-1 Used In ‘Homeless Outreach’ Drone Program 3

 Main photo: Patrick McGee

-Follow DroneXL.co on your Google News feed.
+Follow us on Google News!

 Get your Part 107 Certificate

-Pass the test and take to the skies with the Pilot Institute.
+Pass the Part 107 test and take to the skies with the Pilot Institute.
 We have helped thousands of people become airplane and commercial drone pilots.
 Our courses are designed by industry experts to help you pass FAA tests and achieve your dreams.

 pilot institute dronexl

-Copyright © DroneXL.co 2023.
+Copyright © DroneXL.co 2025.
 All rights reserved.
 The content, images, and intellectual property on this website are protected by copyright law.
 Reproduction or distribution of any material without prior written permission from DroneXL.co is strictly prohibited.
-For permissions and inquiries, please contact us here.
+For permissions and inquiries, please contact us first.
+DroneXL.co is a proud partner of the Drone Advocacy Alliance.
+Be sure to check out DroneXL's sister site, EVXL.co, for all the latest news on electric vehicles.

 FTC: DroneXL.co is an Amazon Associate and uses affiliate links that can generate income from qualifying purchases.
 We do not sell, share, rent out, or spam your email.